-The Library is a collection of books, essays, and novels hand-selected by ATC members.
+The Library is a collection of written works hand-selected by ATC members and allies.

 If you are unfamiliar with anti-tech ideology, this is a great place to start.

 These works are not listed in order of importance.

 Not every work listed here is against the technological system.

 However, they do all take the issue seriously, or promote some favorable worldview.

 Not every person agrees with everything stated in all of these works.

 However, we do think they are good for enhancing your understanding of the issue at

 hand and what to do about it.
 It's important to understand your opponent's arguments, as